DataMinds-gr/dash-app-template/README.md

 ## UI Guidelines

 1. Header should be on the top, fixed and have a logo.
 Can be white or colored.
-2. Sidebar should be on the left side and open.
+2. Sidebar should be on the left side.
+It can stay open or closed.
-3. Gray background.
+3. The main content should be on the middle-right side of the screen and have a lightgrey background.
-4. Use a light color for the main content.
+4. Use cards and light color for the main content to distinguish from the background and make it more readable.

 ---